hotstone-seo/hotstone-seo.github.io/index.md

 nav_order: 1
 ---

-# HotStone SEO
+# A Server-Side Tag Management

-Tag Management System with Server-Side-Rendering and Data-Sourcing {: .fs-5}
+Hot-Stone SEO is Tag Management System that support Server-Side-Rendering (SSR) and data sourcing {: .fs-5}

 ---

-## Features

-- Slick UI/UX
-- Authentication/authorization
-- External Data Sourcing
-- Server-side Rendering (SSR) client
-- High Performance

 ## How it work